- Open fire

 This traditional, stone-built terraced property is situated in the town of Kingussie, in the heart of The Cairngorms National Park.
 On the high street, Hillside East is well placed for enjoying all that this popular town has to offer, with shops, restaurants and attractions just a few minutes' walk from the doorstep.
 Decorated, furnished and equipped to a good standard, the property provides warm and comfortable accommodation and is the perfect base to return to after a day's walking or touring.
 The whole area is an outdoor enthusiast's paradise with a variety of year-round pursuits on offer from walking, fishing, bird-watching and golf, to cycling, climbing and of course skiing!
 Alternatively, just relax and enjoy the stunning Cairngorms scenery!

-Two bedrooms: 1 x double, 1 x single.
+Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Small, well-equipped kitchen with dining area.
 Sitting room with open fire.